 Short-Term Rental Accommodation Licensing

-On April 18th, 2024, Council passed By-law 19-2024 to licence, regulate and govern Short-Term Rental Accommodations in the Township.
+In April 2024, Council passed By-law 19-2024 to licence, regulate and govern Short-Term Rental Accommodations in the Township.
+An amending By-law 62-2024 was approved in November 2024 adjusting the effective licensing date.

 The Township of Greater Madawaska is committed to being an inviting, safe, and inclusive community that values and protects its rural character, heritage, and natural environment.
 Our Short-Term Rental Accommodation By-law is designed to regulate short-term rental properties and create a harmonious living environment for both residents and visitors.